Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 Woman with backpack walking in a forest

-It's only after many consecutive hours with your backpack on that you know for sure if it's comfy or not
+It's only after many consecutive hours with your backpack that you know if it's truly comfy

 10. Train in your hiking boots